 Generally speaking, content can be classified into two broad categories – the kind that is ‘seen’ and the kind that is ‘read’.
 What’s the difference between both, you may ask.
 Aren’t all kinds of content meant to be read?
 Not really.

 Sometimes, content is used simply for the purpose of decoration, to enhance the design and layout of the web page.
 They aren’t really meant to be read; only seen, if you know what I mean.
 Then, on the other hand, you have content that is meant for the serious consideration of your readers.
+If you need help making such design, there always experts like designermag.org that are willing to help.
 You expect them to be digested, assimilated, and debated by your audience.

 It is important to make this distinction because if you’re going to have large chunks of content on the site, you must choose a font that’s easy on the eyes and created specifically to endure long reading time.
 In this regard, function will trump fancy every single time.
 However, if the content is meant to beautify the page, you can get away with a font that has only aesthetic value.